TaegonChung/elegansbot/README.md

     - If you wish to use ElegansBot with a pre-determined $\theta_{\mathrm{ctrl}}$ (kymogram), it's recommended to utilize the "run" method of an instance of the "Worm" class.

 ## Examples
-You may check out examples in the "examples/" directory.
+You may want to check out examples in the "examples/" directory.
 Try running `python examples/example01.py` for dynamic input
 or `python examples/example02.py` for kymogram input.